-issued by an entity that is majority owned by the Crown or a local authority.
+issued by an entity that is 100% owned by the Crown or a local authority.

 For the purpose of subclause (4)-

-progressively lesser regard will ordinarily be given to the spreads observed on the bond types described in subclause (4) in accordance with the order in which the bond types are described;
+progressively lesser regard will ordinarily be given to the spreads observed on the bond types in accordance with the order in which the bond types are described in subclause (4);

 the spread on any bond of the type described in subclause (4) that has a remaining term to maturity of less than 5 years will ordinarily be considered to be the minimum spread that would reasonably be expected to apply on an equivelently credit-rated bond issued by the same entity with a remaining term to maturity of 5 years; and

 the Commission will adjust spreads observed on bonds described under subclauses (4)(b) to (4)(e) to approximate the spread that is likely to have been observed had the bonds in question been of the type described in subclause (4)(a).

-Standard error of debt premium

-The Commission will estimate an amount for a standard error of a debt premium-

-subject to clause 2.4.1(3), within 1 month of the start of the disclosure year in question; and

-as either-

-the result of the formula specified in subclause (2); or

-0.0015,

-whichever is the greater.

-For the purpose of subclause (1)(b)(i), the formula is-

-where-

-N is the number of qualifying issuers issuing bonds of the type described in the subparagraphs of clause 2.4.4(3)(d);

-pi is each qualifying issuer's arithmetic average spread for its bonds of the type described in the subparagraphs of clause 2.4.4(3)(d); and

-is the debt premium,

-provided that for the purposes of determining N and pi, no regard may be had to any bonds of the types described in clauses 2.4.4(4)(b) to 2.4.4(4)(e).

-Methodology for estimating the WACC standard error

-The Commission will determine an amount for a standard error of a mid-point estimate of WACC-

-subject to clause 2.4.1(3), within 1 month of the start of the disclosure year in question; and

-in accordance with this clause.

-The standard error for a mid-point estimate of vanilla WACC determined in accordance with clause 2.4.1(1) will be determined in accordance with the formula-

-The standard error for a mid-point estimate of post-tax WACC determined in accordance with clause 2.4.1(2) will be determined in accordance with the formula-

-In this clause-

-is the square of the tax-adjusted market risk premium determined in accordance with clause 2.4.2(7);

-is the square of the standard error of the debt premium determined in accordance with clause 2.4.5; and

-Tc is the average corporate tax rate determined in accordance with clause 2.4.2(4).
+‘Nelson-Siegel-Svensson approach’ means a method for modelling yield curves and term structures of interest rates which establishes a relationship between terms to maturity and the debt premium, where a curve is generated by changing the parameters of a yield curve’s functional form to minimise the squared deviation between estimated and observed values.

 Methodology for estimating the WACC range and the 67th percentile of the WACC

 The Commission will determine a WACC range for each mid-point estimate of WACC-